mayank-patel/react-native-floating-labels/README.md

 });

 AppRegistry.registerComponent('form', () => form);
 ```

 Additional Props:

-FloatingLabel is just like any TextInput.
+FloatingLabelInput is just like any TextInput.
 It supports the below mentioned events handlers:

 ```
 Following properties of TextInput are supported: